 *Stock held for less than one year does not qualify for this tax treatment.
 Please consult your tax advisor for the most current IRS rules.

 Congress restored the IRA gift option for donors age 70½ and over, including the provision to permanently restore the law allowing donors to make charitable gifts from their IRA accounts during tax year 2015 and beyond without incurring income tax on the withdrawal.
-If you are age 70½ or older and are required to take minimum withdrawals and you do not need them for personal use, this may be a great way to make a gift to the IMF.
+When you are 72 years old, you are required to take a minimum withdrawal, and if you do not need them for personal use, this may be a great way to make a gift to the IMF.
 While you cannot claim a charitable deduction for IRA gifts, you will not pay income tax on the amount.

 - Can total up to $100,000 in each tax year (if your spouse has a separate IRA account, you can each contribute up to $100,000 per tax year);